Overview: Learning Catalytics

 - Watch the How Do I? videos linked from the Training page.
-Further information about features, logistics, and pedagogical issues is available from the Implementation Guide, also accessed from that page.
+Further information about features, logistics, and pedagogical issues is available from the Quick Start Guide, also accessed from that page.

 - From the home page you can proceed to do any of the activities listed in the Next steps section (below).

 If others will help set up, deliver, or administer your Learning Catalytics course, you can share your course.